juanhundo/linux-dotfiles/README.md

 # linux-dotfiles
 These are the dotfiles that I run on my Arch Linux rig.
-Anything keyboard-related is configured for the Colemak style keyboard, be warned.
+Anything keyboard-related is configured for Colemak.

 Ashes

-![][worlds1]

-![][worlds2]
+![][ashes]

+Embers

+![][embers]

 Solarized